anandmd200/Web-development/JavaScript3.md

 ## what is difference b/w function Declaration (or function statement) vs function expression

-### Function hoisting: Function hoisting only works with function declarations — not with function expressions.
+`Function hoisting: Function hoisting only works with function declarations — not with function expressions`.

 ```js
 /* function declaration